Mt. Graham is an epic and very remote cycling climb in southeastern Arizona,

 I parked at a truck turn-around at the intersection of Boulder Lane and Rt 366, a couple miles up from the Swift Trail Junction and above the Correctional Institution, which made a really good starting spot.
 You bypass part of the false flat coming out of Swift Trail Junction, but I don't think anyone's going to call you a sissy for missing this part of the climb, and it's before the start of most of the full mountain Strava segments anyway.
 No reason you couldn't roll back into town before starting, too.

-We may be more tolerant than Drew of rough roads living in an area where rough roads are the norm.
+We may be more tolerant of rough roads than Dan and Drew are, since we live in an area where rough roads are the norm.
 We did the climb for the fourth time on March 3, 2019 and did find miles 4-20 rough with some gravel, but not such a problem that we would recommend anything other than a road bike (I rode my trusty Roubaix with 28mm’s).
 The main problem with our climb March 2019 was that my riding partner came down with a major illness on the descent, such that I needed to drive up and retrieve him at about mile five.
 He was very ill and we have concluded that it may have been a combination of lack of serious preparation and the altitude, but we’ll likely never know.
-We are just glad Hertz didn’t check the side of the car too closely, or at all actually -- maybe I should have pulled over while he was heaving on the ride home . . . .
+We are just glad Hertz didn’t check the side of the car too closely, or at all actually -- maybe I should have pulled over while he was heaving on the ride home...